abhinavk001/abhinavk001/README.md

 I'm working on a cool twitter bot that helps share tweet in a style 😃.

 #### Stacks being used for this project :
-- Cloudflare workers: Backend is being developed as a serverless app on cloudflare using JavaScript.
-- ReactJS: Obviously for the frontend 😁.<hr>
+- ReactJS: Obviously for the frontend 😁.
+Also utilizes redux for state management.
+- Netlify functions: Serverless backend for the app.
+- MongoDB: Document based NoSql database.
+- TwitterAPI: The core component of this project.
+Its used to fetch tweets from twitter.

 ## My Github stats 💻️ :